 Unless the laws, rules, regulations, procedures, and decisions of the Lottery which issued the Play provide otherwise, no prize shall be paid upon a Play purchased, claimed or sold in violation of these Rules or the laws, rules, regulations, procedures, and decisions of that Selling Lottery; any such prize claimed but unpaid shall constitute an unclaimed prize under these Rules and the laws, rules, regulations, procedures, and decisions of that Selling Lottery.

-Part III – Special Game Rules: Lotto America All Star BonusSM Multiplier Promotion
+Part III – Special Game Rules: Lotto America All Star Bonus® Multiplier Promotion

 Section 11.0 – Promotion Description

-The All Star BonusSM Multiplier Option is a limited extension of the Lotto America Game and is conducted in accordance with the Lotto America Game Rules and other lottery rules applicable to the Lotto America Game, except as may be amended herein.
+The All Star Bonus® Multiplier Option is a limited extension of the Lotto America Game and is conducted in accordance with the Lotto America Game Rules and other lottery rules applicable to the Lotto America Game, except as may be amended herein.
 The promotion will begin at a time announced by the Member Lottery and will continue until discontinued by the lottery.
 The Promotion will offer to the owners of a qualifying Play a chance to multiply the amount of any of the eight lump sum Set Prizes (the lump sum prizes normally paying $2.00 to $20,000.00) won in a drawing held during the Promotion.
 The Grand Prize is not a Set Prize and will not be multiplied.

+Participating Lotteries may require purchase of the All Star Bonus Promotion when a player purchases a Lotto America Play.

 Section 12.0 - Qualifying Play

 A qualifying Play is any single Lotto America Game Play for which the player pays an extra dollar for the All Star Bonus Multiplier option play and that is recorded at the Member Lottery’s computer gaming system as a qualifying All Star Bonus Multiplier Play.

+Section 13.0 – Prizes to be Multiplied

+Except as provided in these rules, a qualifying Play which wins one of the Set Prizes will be multiplied by the number selected, either two, three, four or five (2, 3, 4, or 5), in a separate random All Star Bonus Multiplier drawing announced by the Product Group.

-Section 13.0 – All Star Bonus Drawings
+Section 14.0 – All Star Bonus Drawings

 MUSL will conduct a separate random “All Star Bonus” drawing and announce the results.
-During each 2-5X Multiplier drawing a single number (2, 3, 4 or 5) shall be drawn.
+During each 2X-5X Multiplier drawing, a single number (2, 3, 4 or 5) shall be drawn.
 The Lotto America Game Group may modify the multiplier features for special promotions from time to time.

-Section 14.0 – All Star Bonus Multiplier Prize Pool
+Section 15.0 – All Star Bonus Multiplier Prize Pool